DMockc/CCHIP-8/README.md

 It also contains several keys with special uses which are explained in [this file](instructions.md).

-Documentation on the opcodes were obtained from this website: https://tonisagrista.com/blog/2021/chip8-spec/
+The opcode documentation was obtained from this website: https://tonisagrista.com/blog/2021/chip8-spec/